Frequently Asked Questions

 hledger aregister checking expenses:tax

-To filter by direction, add 'amt:>0' or 'amt:<0' to the above:
+To filter by direction, add 'amt:>0' or 'amt:<0':

 hledger aregister checking expenses:tax 'amt:>0'